etlaM21/t1mesculptures/README.md

 - TIME becomes SPACE / SPACE becomes TIME

+**_Interesting dynamic:_ Create a time sculpture and then shape it properly afterwards to convey a certain feeling (how time felt), then translate it back into an animation.**

 **Rethinking what time and space mean**

 1. Shaping time to create a space and shping space to create time (in form of an animation)